MohamedDerbali/userManagementNestJsProject/README.md

 ## Description

-A simple project created under MVC architecture && Mysql && NestJs that manages user and will be soon provide token for connected user
+A simple project created under MVC architecture && Mysql && NestJs that manages user and provides token for connected user

 ## Installation